data2code/afpdb/README.md

 <img alt="Conda Version" src="https://img.shields.io/conda/vn/bioconda/afpdb">
 </a>

 The emergence of AlphaFold and subsequent protein AI models has revolutionized protein design.
 To maximize the probability of success, the AI-driven protein design process involves analyzing thousands of protein structures.
 This includes handling structure file read/write operations, aligning structures and measuring structural deviations, standardizing chain/residue labels, extracting residues, identifying mutations, and creating visualizations.
 However, existing programming packages predate the recent AI breakthroughts, leading to extra human coding and slow code execution.
 To bridge this gap, we introduce the Afpdb module.
 Built upon AlphaFold’s numpy architecture, Afpdb offers a high-performance computing core.
 By leveraging the intuitive contig syntax proposed by RFDiffusion, afpdb makes code succint and readable.
 By offering a user-friendly interface that seamlessly integrates with PyMOL, afpdb automates visual quality control.
-Providing over 180 methods commonly used in protein AI design but not readily available elsewhere, afpdb enables users to write less but faster code for protein structure analyses.
+Providing over 190 methods commonly used in protein AI design but not readily available elsewhere, afpdb enables users to write less but faster code for protein structure analyses.

+Automatic chain alignment, antibody analysis support, simplified PyMOL visualization for multiple protein objects, and many methods have been added in version 0.3.
+The algorithm to identify gaps within a chain are improved to minimize false gaps.
+Tests, docstring, and argument typing are improved to help Github Coplit to understand the module better.
+To explore these new features, please search for the tag "#2025JUL" in the Notebook or tutorial documentation.

 <img src="https://github.com/data2code/afpdb/blob/main/tutorial/img/afpdb.png?raw=true">